zerosonesfun/wp-bluesky-autopost-per-author/README.md

 ### 2. Scheduling Auto-Post

-When a post, page, or custom post type is published, the plugin schedules an auto-post to Bluesky with a delay of 1 minute using the `wilcosky_bsky_schedule_auto_post` function.
+When a post is published, the plugin schedules an auto-post to Bluesky with a delay of 1 minute using the `wilcosky_bsky_schedule_auto_post` function.

 ### 3. Auto-Posting to Bluesky